jpsirois/kijiji-enhancer/README.md

 ### Kijiji.ca

 - Display all ad images in the listing
-- Load full-resolution image in the "Ads of this member"

 ## Release Notes

+### 0.0.9 - 2013-07-25

+- Resize image of my following ads & all user ads listing on Kijiji

 ### 0.0.8 - 2013-06-30